 As is the case in US CEF prospectuses, the Board should disclose the intended Dividend Policy with Shareholders, including how frequently the Fund intends to pay shareholders a dividend and what factors affect the dividend distribution.
-The Board should monitor the amount of unrealised capital gains in the portfolio and announce the terms at which these will be realised and distributed to Shareholders, especially when a CEF is trading at a large discount to NAV.
+The Board should monitor the amount of unrealised capital gains in the portfolio and announce the terms at which these will be realised and distributed to shareholders, especially when a CEF is trading at a large discount to NAV.
+Shareholders should always be given the option to receive distributions 100% in cash.